You DO NOT need to get a REAL ID now

 Cost for a REAL ID

-The standard amendment fee for producing a new document of $12.50 will apply.
+The cost to get a REAL ID is the same as getting a standard New York State license or non-driver ID, which are now marked Not for Federal Purposes.
 If processed at renewal or first issuance, there is no additional cost to obtain a REAL ID.

 If you want to apply for an Enhanced Driver License or Enhanced ID Card, there is an additional $30 fee.
 If you do not want a REAL ID If you decide you do not want a REAL ID or Enhanced document, please be advised that any license, permit or ID card issued after October 30, 2017 will be marked “Not for Federal Purposes”.